Find out about market-led proposals that are currently under assessment or have been finalised.

 West Gate Tunnel

-The West Gate Tunnel Project includes the Monash Freeway Upgrade and upgrades to Webb Dock.
+The West Gate Tunnel Project includes the Monash Freeway Upgrade and the Webb Dock Access Improvement Works.

 Key features include: